A labiaplasty is surgery to reduce the size of the labia minora – the flaps of skin either side of the vaginal opening.

 Speak to the surgeon at the hospital or clinic where you were treated if you experience complications after having a labiaplasty, or you're unhappy with the results.

-The Royal College of Surgeons also have more information and advice about what to do if things go wrong.
+The Royal College of Surgeons has more information and advice about what to do if things go wrong with cosmetic surgery